abc612008/Memorize/README.md

 # Memrize
-An Android App to help you memrize words.
+An Android App to help you memorize words.